 Where should the button/link direct to?

 The URL included in your button/link should contain a call that prompts users to log into their ORCID account via OAuth in order to grant your application permission to access their ORCID record.
 The link should go to the same window or a new window/tab.
 (Note: There is a frame buster, so iframes are not supported.)

-For information on constructing this URL, see ORCID API Calls: GET OAuth/Authorize .
+For information on constructing this URL, see tokens using three-legged OAuth.
 Your URL will vary, but will look similar to:

 This URL can also be adapted to pre-fill the sign in/registration form with user information, to specify a language setting, or to show the sign in form (instead of the registration form).
 See Customize the OAuth Login Screen for more information.